 Y.O.U.’s goal is to see that teens and young adults in Northeast Ohio are well prepared to enter the workforce.
 Y.O.U. is deeply committed to collaborating with other local youth-serving organizations to build the strongest workforce network possible.

-Y.O.U. community-based programs help more than 3,000 teens and young adults annually, connecting them to career pathways through summer and year round jobs, internships and industry specific credential training programs.
-These programs are offered in collaboration with Ohio Means Jobs and other workforce and health and human services organizations.
+Y.O.U. community-based programs help more than 4,000 teens and young adults annually, preparing them for career pathways through summer and year-round jobs, internships, and industry-specific credential training.
+The programs are offered in collaboration with other local workforce development and health and human service organizations.

 Since its founding in 1982, approximately 160,000 teens and young adults have obtained a job or internship through Y.O.U., earning about $60 million in salaries and stipends.

 This summer about 1,600 teens will earn $1,400,000 in summer jobs or internships, and 750 young adults ages 18-24 will earn $900,000 in a summer job or internship that could lead to full-time employment.